digitalpenguin/Commerce_PFCheckout/readme.md

 _"PostFinance Checkout is the most practical all-in-one payment solution for Swiss online shops – a contractual partner, a plug-in and five payment options for your customers: PostFinance Card, PostFinance e-finance, TWINT, Visa and Mastercard."_

+**Thanks to Sebastian Marinescu for sponsoring the development of this module.

 Requirements
 -